bandiang2/Image-Captioning-Project/.ipynb_checkpoints/README-checkpoint.md

 # Image-Captioning-Project
-In this project I have defined and trained an image-to-caption model, that can produce descriptions for real world images.
+In this project I have defined and trained an image-to-caption model, that can produce descriptions for real world images!

 <img src="images/encoder_decoder.png" style="width:70%">